Echtzeitsysteme/ihtp-paper-2025-resources/README.md

 Our complete problem description and modelling approach of section 3 of the paper is documented in [problem-description.md](./problem-description/problem-description.md).

+## Solution Description

+Our complete solution specification of section 4 of the paper is documented in [solution-description.md](./solution-description/solution-description.md).

 ## Implementation

 The implementation described in section 4 and 5 of the paper can be found in the folder [implementation](./implementation).